ISyncPlus/Letter_Editing_Platform/README.md

 ## Features
 - Compose letters with rich text (TinyMCE) and embedded images (inlined for PDF export).
 - A4 preview and matching downloadable PDF using @react-pdf/renderer and react-pdf-html.
-- Configurable letterhead, stamp, and signature assets (neutral placeholders served from `public`).
+- Configurable letterhead, stamp, and signature assets that MUST be .png files per standard (neutral placeholders served from `public`).
 - Drafts saved to local storage with delete confirmation and react-toastify notifications.
 - Tailwind-powered layout; Lucide/react-icons for UI controls.